ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ### Stub resources

-Similar to remote methods, resources also can be stubbed to return a specific value, a series of values or, to do nothing.
-To mock a resource, the resource name (e.g: `get`, `post`, `put`) and resource path must be specified.
-Each path parameter in the resource path must be indicated with a colon (`:`) prefix.
-Similarly, rest parameters should be indicated with a double colon(`::`) prefix.
+Similar to remote methods, resources also can be stubbed to return a specific value, a series of values, or to do nothing.
+To mock a resource, the resource name (e.g., `get`, `post`, `put`) and resource path must be specified.
+Each path parameter in the resource path must be indicated with a colon (`:`) prefix and rest parameters should be indicated with a double colon (`::`) prefix.

 ***Example:***